 There are just over 100 members of Senate.
 Members include the Vice-Chancellor, Pro Vice-Chancellors, Deans, Heads of School, Registrar and Chief Operating Officer, Librarian, Bristol Students’ Union Sabbatical Officers, and a number of elected staff and student representatives.

 No new academic award may be adopted by the University without Senate’s agreement.
-Senate advises Council on changes to ordinances and regulations, and academic ordinances may be made only with Senate’s consent.
+Senate advises the Board of Trustees on changes to ordinances and regulations, and academic ordinances may be made only with Senate’s consent.

-The meeting dates for 2013/14 are:
+The meeting dates and times for 2016/17 are:

 The minutes and papers of Senate meetings are available for download via the University of Bristol login (staff only).